JeffreyYu2018/personal-websitev4/_posts/2021-07-12-falling-out-of-the-sky.md

 The other Redditors started to fall in.
 Fun, a tall, energetic guy in his late 20s.
 Das, a mid-20s chill guy who worked in tech.
 And Sarah, a quirky 18 year old with an insatiable desire for thrill.

 Soon we were off.
 The skydiving ranch was in upstate NY, and I thought the two hour train ride up to Poughkeepsie would be awkward and closed off.
 But no - we VIBED.
+Far from the introverted recluse, these Redditors were some of the most extroverted people I'd met.
+It was unbelievable.
+We went from playing cards to sharing our excitement about thrills to talking about relationships.
+The train ride passed by in no time -- in fact, we missed our initially planned train stop because we were having such a blast.

+As we grabbed lunch in a sushi place, we looked outside and couldn't believe our luck.
+The overcast skies in the city from the morning were clearing up, being replaced by a clear blue sky.
+Our hopes were alive!
+Squeezing into a Lyft car, we were off to the races.